 Sometimes, things don't always go as planned.
 You may have made a wrong move or the dog is just determined to attack, no matter what you do.
 In such cases, it's important to have a back-up plan.

 Use an Object as a Shield

 If the dog advances with the intent to attack, you can hold an object such as your bag or rolled up jacket as a shield in front of your body.
+If available, you can even pop open an umbrella in hopes of startling the dog.
 Allow the dog access to such objects to redirect him in hopes of him biting those rather than your body.

 Roll in a Tight Ball

 If the dog knocks you over, roll in a tight ball and protect your head and throat by keeping your hands clasped behind your neck.

 If the dog grabs a body part, try your best not to pull away as doing so will cause dogs to instinctively tighten their hold and it may even trigger them to shake their heads, leading to severe and profound lacerations.

 Seek Medical Attention